Professor of Anthropology

 Institute of Social and Cultural Anthropology

-Research Interests lie with the fields of medical anthropology and ethnobotany, often with a focus on issues of language and meaning.
+Research Interests are interdisciplinary, and often have a focus on issues of language and meaning.
 They concern Chinese medicine; styles of knowing, medical rationale, and pulse diagnosis; body, personhood, and new approaches to kinship and relatedness; touch, pain, feelings, emotions, and sensory experience.

-Current Fieldwork-based Projects:
+Current Ongoing Projects:

-Major Textual Projects:
+Major Completed Textual Projects:

 - Summaries of the Dunhuang medical manuscripts on pulse diagnosis (P2115, P3106, P3287, P3477, P3481, P3655, P4093, S79, S181, S202, S5614, S6245, S8289), together with an introduction to the corpus, have just been published in C. Despeux (ed) 2010: Medicine, religion et société dans la Chine mediévale: Etude de manuscrits chinois de Dunhuang et de Turfan.
 Paris: College de France, Institut des Hautes Etudes Chinoises, 107-184.
-Their analysis is ongoing.

-For full list of publications see:
+For full list of publications, see hyperlink here.